demperor1/KMS-Abuja-Division-documentation/README.md

 group by Region
 order by last3sales asc

+select * from KMS_store

 ---total sales in Ontario
 select Region, sum(sales) as totalsale from KMS_Store where region = 'Ontario' group by region

------shipping mode
-select Ship_mode, sum(Shipping_cost) as cost
+---total sale by 10 bottom customer select top 10 customer_name, sum(sales) as revenue
 from KMS_Store
+group by customer_name
+order by revenue asc

+-----total shipping cost
+select Ship_mode, sum(Shipping_cost) as total_cost
+from KMS_Store
 group by ship_mode
-order by cost desc
+order by total_cost desc

+select * from KMS_store

 ----valuable or Top 1 customer by sales
 SELECT TOP 1 customer_name, product_category, SUM(sales) AS total_sales